 They accept an invitation from one of Chris’ old friends, Jesse (King Chiu), who bought a church out in the country to live with his new husband David.
 Who knows?
-It could be romantic enough to get that baby making started!
-When Chris and Allie arrive at the church, Jesse isn’t home yet, so they are entertained by the eccentric David (Jonathan Craig) and the three of them eat, drink, and party to the wee hours of the morning.
+It could be romantic enough to get that baby-making started!
+When Chris and Allie arrive at the church, Jesse isn’t home yet.
+Instead, they are entertained by the eccentric David (Jonathan Craig) who is caring for the Church.
+The three of them eat, drink, and party through the wee hours of the morning.

 Chris and Allie have had their existence flipped.
 Now, the joke is on them, and it’s about to get very violent.
 It’s not just the ghost they have to worry about.
 Someone is hunting them for some strange and unknown reason, and now the lovely church they are in has become the proverbial cabin in the woods.

 Making Monsters is a good example of the current trend in independent horror films to utilize a small cast and make a horror film built on the power of the protagonists’ relationships.
 The dialogue is crisp enough that you don’t ever feel bogged down by the narrative.
-Directors Justin Harding and Rob Brunner provided this film with excellent pace, and it never got dull.
+Directors Justin Harding and Rob Brunner provided this film with an excellent pace, and it never got dull.
 When the violence comes, it is impactful, bloody, and dreadful.
 You grow to know these characters and when bad things happen, you FEEL it.
 The acting is excellent throughout.

-I do have issues with some of the character’s decisions.
+I have issues with some of the character’s decisions.
 When given the opportunity to run from a dangerous location, forget what you may have left behind, don’t go back!
 (Granted, the audience informed that the whole thing is a trap, but they don’t know that.)
 Also, the inclusion of the ghost was, for me, unclear until I saw the credits roll, and I pieced together what the ghost was doing.

 Also, I think the movie lacked a focus as to where the horror should be.
 The ghost seems like a bit of a feint, but they may have believed that they needed to make the story more complex.
-The movie felt at times that it wanted to be a stalker/thriller movie, and at other times a ghost story.
+At times, The movie felt that it wanted to be a stalker/thriller movie and at other times a ghost story.
 The two never really married up properly, and I hate to say it, but could have used a bit of exposition to explain the ghostly actions.
 In the end, I got it, but I would have like to have been clued in earlier.